Graduate Certificate of Humanitarian Assistance

 To complete the Graduate Certificate of Humanitarian Assistance students must pass 4 credit points and meet the following course rules to be eligible to graduate:

-• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first study period
+• DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) to be completed in the first trimester of study

 • 2 credit points of core units

-• 2 credit points of course electives
+• 2 credit points of course electives.

 Students are required to meet the University's academic progress and conduct requirements.
 See the enrolment codes and terminology to help make sense of the University’s vocabulary.

-• This course is part-time only.
+Note: This course is part-time only.

 Course structure